pepa65/map/README.md

 `map` is that it requires less knowledge.

 Of course `xargs` and `find` are much larger tools, with a bigger feature set.
-Map has around 20 lines of code.
+Map is tiny.
 For comparison, here's the [source code of GNU xargs][xargs].
 No doubt `xargs` will offer a lot more features, but so far with `map` I've completely stopped using `xargs` and for-loops.
 Another way to think about `map` vs `xargs`: if `map` had been specified in POSIX and `xargs` was just